Consumer edition active

 Symptoms of West Nile Virus Infection

 Most (4 out of 5) people with West Nile virus infection have no symptoms.
-About 1 in 5 develop fever along with other symptoms such as headache, body aches, joint pain, vomiting, diarrhea, or rash.
+About 1 in 5 develop fever along with symptoms such as headache, body aches, joint pain, vomiting, diarrhea, or rash.

 Most people with typical symptoms recover completely, but fatigue and weakness can last for weeks or months.
 People whose central nervous system was affected often have long-lasting adverse effects on their brain and nerves.